Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy

 In this manuscript, we have proposed a deep-neural network–based approach for the classification of MFFs.
 Initially, a polarization-sensitive digital holographic microscope was used to measure polarization characteristics of MFFs, which were extracted from the reconstructed Jones matrix, including EPs defined by their orientation ($\psi$) and ellipticity ($\chi$) angles, and associated ENs describing amplitude and phase modulation.
 From these, nine polarization characteristics were derived, describing polarization homogeneity, modulation, ellipticity, and EP orientations related to the local fiber geometry.
 For each polarization characteristic, eight statistical parameters (mean, median, mode, mean absolute deviation, median absolute deviation, standard deviation, skewness, and kurtosis) were computed across all relevant pixels, yielding 72 features per MFF.
 In total, 296 MFFs from six material classes (PA6, PET, PP, PA6.6, cotton, and wool) were analyzed to form the input dataset for subsequent classification.

-A classification method using a fully connected neural network was implemented to classify MFF types from the fixed-length feature vectors.
-The architecture comprised of an input layer with 72 elements, followed by four hidden layers with progressively decreasing sizes to extract increasingly abstract representations.
+A classification method using a {fully-connected} neural network was implemented to classify MFF types from the fixed-length feature vectors.
+The architecture comprised of an input layer with 72 elements, {which corresponds to the number of features}, followed by four hidden layers with progressively decreasing sizes to extract increasingly abstract representations.
 Batch normalization and dropout were incorporated to reduce overfitting, and class weights were used to address dataset imbalance.
 The output layer generated probabilities for six classes.
 The model was trained using the Adam optimizer and categorical cross-entropy loss, with performance monitored via categorical accuracy.
 The proposed neural network classifier achieved high accuracy in distinguishing the considered MFF types.